ty-strong/domain-specific-tab-closer/README.md

 ## Usage

-- Use the extension popup or options to specify domains or YouTube channels for tab closing.
+- Use the tab options when you right click to specify whether you want to close tabs from a particular domain or tabs from a specific YouTube channel.
-- Tabs matching your criteria will be closed automatically or on demand.

 ## License